Soojin-Lee0819/connectionsLab/Week2/README.md

 ### Overview

 For week 2, I learned how to make interactions using Javascript.
 Inspired by my Notion planner that I use everyday to stay productive, I created an interactive To-do List page for this week's assignment.
 I wanted to create a weekly To-do-list page, similar to the notion page I am using, with a motivational quote slideshow on top.
-This project has two main user-interactivity; the slideshow click, and the user-input .
+This project has two main user-interactivities; Motivational quote slideshow click, and to-do list user-input interactivity that was more complex to build.

 <img src="images/soojinplanner.png" width="600">